thebaldgeek/thebaldgeek.github.io/C-Band.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/cband/98wdishstatus.png" height="380">

 ## Auto update TLE
 Before we leave the graph / where is the satellite topic, its also critical that you are working with fresh TLE (Two Line Element) data for your satellite.
 By fresh, I have found that updating them every 24 hours is about right.
-I was doing it monthly for a while, but feel I have better 'lock' on the sat with 24 hour TLE.
+I was doing it monthly for a while, but feel I have better 'lock' on the sat with 24 hour TLE updates.
 I have an example flow to get you started on this auto-update via Node-RED on the [autoTLE](autoTLE.md) page.

 ## Hardware BOM (Bill of materials)
-1 x 2 meter (6 foot) C-Band satellite dish (Can be larger, but not smaller) Try and find a used C-Band TV dish.
-They can be found 2nd hand cheap from places like Facebook Marketplace and Craigslist in USA and places like that in other countries. [eBay](https://www.ebay.com/b/c-band-dish/bn_7024908961) I'd love an 8 foot if I was going to do it again and if I had the space, 10 to 12 foot.
+1 x 2 meter (6 foot) C-Band satellite dish (Can be larger, but not smaller) Try and find a used C-Band TV dish around 7-8 foot (Bigger has more problems than its worth).
+They can be found 2nd hand cheap from places like Facebook Marketplace and Craigslist in USA and places like that in other countries. [eBay](https://www.ebay.com/b/c-band-dish/bn_7024908961) I'd love an 8 foot if I was going to do it again and if I had the space, 10 foot.
 More than that would be beyond the point of diminishing returns.

 1 x 75 ohm TV coax cable.
 Triple or quad shield, length for your installation.
 [Amazon](https://www.amazon.com/s?k=75+ohm+outdoor+coax+cable&ref=nb_sb_noss)